 Calls such as this, together with a broader societal conversation about mental health, can lead to more people seeking the professional help they need in the future.
 Bayer is helping drive this social discourse through its investments in psychological health services and informational campaigns, including those devoted to depression.

 “Mental health mustn’t be a taboo.
 At Bayer, we take a holistic view of health and continue to develop appropriate options for improving mental health.
 In addition, Bayer will use digital options even more in the future than it does now,” says Uhle.
-For example, the company recently announced collaborations with eleven start-ups who are developing digital applications in medicine.
+For example in 2020, the company announced collaborations with eleven start-ups who are developing digital applications in medicine.
 These include a smartphone app that combines games and medical treatments to relieve stress, anxiety and depression.8 Bayer also offers natural products that can help restore a sense of inner balance and enjoyment of life in cases of mild or moderate depression.

 Scientists, doctors and psychologists are continuing to work on informative initiatives and innovative therapies to keep our mental health in balance, even as the pandemic rages.
 However, we all have a part to play.
 “If each one of us takes care of ourselves and above all also looks out for others, then together we will be able to cope with this pandemic successfully,” Uhle says.